sagartulips/simple-scheduled-maintenance/README.md

 - ✅ Tabbed admin interface for easy management
 - ✅ Debug information tab for troubleshooting
 - ✅ Plugin-specific cache clearing (doesn't affect site-wide cache)
+- ✅ Settings link in plugin list for quick access
+- ✅ Success notifications with timestamps and auto-dismiss

 ## Installation

 1. Upload the `simple-scheduled-maintenance` folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings → Maintenance Mode to configure
-4. On first activation, you'll be prompted to configure languages
+4. (Multilingual sites only) On first activation, you'll be prompted to configure languages

 ## Configuration

 ### First-Time Setup

+**For Multilingual Sites:**
 When you first activate the plugin, you'll see a language configuration modal:

 1. **Automatic Detection**: If WPML or Polylang is installed, select this to automatically detect all configured languages
 2. **Manual Configuration**: Add languages manually with codes (e.g., 'en', 'sv', 'no') and names (e.g., 'English', 'Swedish')

+**For Single-Language Sites:**
+The plugin automatically configures English - no setup needed!
+Just start configuring your maintenance settings.

 ### General Settings